hannobraun/hanno.braun-odw.eu/content/notes/notebook/index.md

 I had planned this project for a while, but kept procrastinating.
 Beyond the attributes laid out above, there were still so many decisions to make and things to consider.
 I finally decided that enough was enough, and that I was going to just keep it simple for the first go:

 - Just use printer paper.
 Probably not the best choice, but I already had it, and I figured it would do fine.
 - Blank pages.
-This did simplify things, as I got to use printer paper and didn't have to care about perfect orientation of each page.
+This did simplify things, as I got to use printer paper and didn't have to care about perfect orientation of every page.
 - No frills.
-My Moleskine notebooks have this flexible band thingy, to keep the notebook closed, but I can do without it.
+My Moleskine notebooks have this flexible band, to keep the notebook closed, and a bookmark ribbon.
+Nice, but I can do without those.
 - I decided to go for 192 pages, as that's the same number as my usual notebooks have.
 Seemed like a good number.

-I would have preferred grid pattern paper, but figured I wouldn't be able to create something to replace my daily notebook anyway.
+I would have preferred grid pattern paper, but figured I wouldn't be able to create something to replace my daily notebook anyway, on the first try.
 So I decided I would use the notebook mostly for sketches, for which the blank paper would work fine.

 With those decisions made, I was finally ready to get started!